derushio/ItnavCoronaSDKBootcamp/breakoutSample/createProject.md

 ## After creating a project
 When you open `main.lua` with your editor, it should show like the image below.<br />
-You can start writing under `-- Your code here`.</br>
+You can start writing under `-- Your code here`.<br />
-Apps are made by lines of commands in English.</br>
+Apps are made by lines of commands in English.<br />
 You will write various commands(code) from now on.

 ![](./image/writeBreakoutSample1.png)